 “Are you coming to lunch?”
 I asked.

 Severus eyed me for a moment with his chin rested on his hand.
 “No, I think I’ll clean up a bit here first.
 I probably should reorganize the storeroom as well.
 You go on ahead.”
-He stood and waved his wand at the gargoyle sink in the corner which started to weep fountains immediately.
+He stood and waved his wand at the gargoyle sink in the corner, which started to weep fountains immediately.

 I stood watching him for a moment.
 “Do you want any help?”
 I offered hesitantly.

 “I’ll see you later,” I said quietly and hurried out, picking up my bag on my way through the door.
 The dungeons were empty, but as soon as I climbed the stairs to the ground floor, students seemed to be everywhere.
-Most were heading to lunch, others back to their dormitories for a quick rest or some last minute studying before class.
+Most were heading to lunch, some back to their dormitories for a quick rest or some last minute studying before class.
 The air in the corridors buzzed with excitement from the quickly approaching holiday season.
-A group of fifth year Ravenclaws were crowded around the notice board, reading the date for the last Hogsmeade trip before break.
+A group of fifth-year Ravenclaws were crowded around the notice board, reading the date for the last Hogsmeade trip before break.

 Finishing up my sandwich, I decided to go down and help Severus clean even if he insisted he didn’t need any.
 As a quick afterthought, I also took a cup of tea and a sandwich wrapped in a napkin with me.
-It wouldn’t do him good at all to go without eating.
+It wouldn’t do him any good to go without eating.